 On a subjectivist ontology, sometimes what-it's-likeness is organised into composite functional minds; and sometimes it's not.
 Over the aeons, thanks to the playing out of non-equilibrium thermodynamics (psycho-dynamics?!), certain information-bearing, self-replicating punctate patterns of what-its-like-ness ("genes") generate organised mind/brains/egocentric virtual worlds.
 Adaptive virtual worlds that are informationally sensitive to their local environment will serve as disposable vehicles for our genes' continued self-replication.
 The clonal 100% genetic identity - and consequent (technically selfish) cooperation - of the neuronal constituents our genes manufacture helps to sustain the illusion of the ontological primacy of persons - and personally-"owned" experience - rather than their constituent mind-dust.
 Maladaptive rather than fitness-enhancing misattribution of experience is characteristic of schizophrenia and other psychotically disturbed states.
 But in general the DNA regime offers only a remorselessly gene-moulded way of ordering experience.
 There will be others.

 For example, consider this particular pre-fronto-cortical thought-episode; or your functional equivalent.
-It isn't literally owned by anything external to itself, except in the sense that we are all parts of the Universal QM Wavefunction.
+It isn't literally owned by anything external to itself, except in the sense that we are all components of the Universal QM Wavefunction.
 Though that fleeting self-reflexive thought happened to be embedded in a composite mind, it didn't have to be so; something type-identical could ultimately be synthesised and endlessly replayed in a test-tube.
-A linguistically-clothed self-referential thought might seem to be the unique pinnacle of evolutionary development; but it's not fundamentally different from a self-intimating, self-referentially painful experience found way down the phylogenetic tree.
+A linguistically-clothed self-referential thought might seem to be the unique pinnacle of evolutionary development; but it's not fundamentally different from a self-intimating, self-referentially painful experience found way "down" the phylogenetic tree.
 Sophisticated if still wrong-headed concepts of enduring self-identity came late in evolution.
 Analogously, there's no reason to think that pain suddenly springs into being only when an infant starts conceiving itself as a bona fide proto-person.

 The naturalistic panpsychist will still wish to postulate a minimal size to the fundamental psychon, as it were, of subjectivity.
 After all, consciousness must be quantised strictly in accordance with the QM formalism if the rationale of the scientifically naturalised doctrine of panpsychism is to be preserved.
 Yet small, high-energy systems may conceivably exemplify intense subjective states no less than their large low-energy counterparts.